Dowsing for Ley Lines

 This is a topic which comes up amongst dowsers every now and then and, like so many other subjects in dowsing, it causes a lot of confusion.

 The first, and main cause of confusion is over what is meant by ley lines.
 The term was first used in 1921 by Alfred Watkins (1855 – 1935) in his book The Old Straight Track.
 He used it to mean something quite specific.
 His idea was that there were alignments of ancient monuments and prehistoric sites which could still be seen on the land.
-He suggested that these alignments were trackways which could still be followed, on a map if not on foot.
+He suggested that these alignments were trackways that could still be followed, on a map if not on foot.

 What happened next was that, over the years, this idea of a simple physical alignment changed into something more spiritual and energetic in nature.